The Only Costa Rica Packing Guide You’ll Ever Need (Especially for Women)

 We used a Go-pro for zip-lining, fishing and snorkeling.
 You can see videos we shot in my One Week Guide to Costa Rica.

-Chargers and Adapters
+Chargers and Adapters (Depending Where You Travel From)

 Ensure all your devices stay powered up.